-A contract modification is a change in the scope or price (or both) of a contract that creates new, or changes existing, rights or obligations.
+A contract modification arises when there’s a change in either the scope or price (or both) of a contract, resulting in new or amended rights and obligations.

-A contract modification should be treated as a separate contract for accounting purposes when both of the criteria below are satisfied (IFRS 15.20):
+A contract modification is considered a separate contract for accounting purposes when both of the following conditions are met (IFRS 15.20):

-- the price of the contract increases by an amount of consideration that reflects the entity’s stand-alone selling prices of the additional promised goods or services.
+- The contract’s price increases by an amount that reflects the entity’s stand-alone selling prices of the newly promised goods or services.

-See also Example 5 (Case A) accompanying IFRS 15.
+Refer also to Example 5 (Case A) accompanying IFRS 15.

-If the goods or services that remain undelivered at the modification date are not distinct, entities treat the additional goods or services after the contract modification as a part of a single performance obligation that is partially satisfied at the date of the contract modification with a one-off cumulative catch-up adjustment to revenue (IFRS 15.21b).
-See also Examples 8 and 9 accompanying IFRS 15.
+If the goods or services still to be provided aren’t distinct, the added goods or services post-modification are seen as part of a singular performance obligation that’s partially satisfied at the time of modification.
+This results in a one-time cumulative catch-up adjustment to revenue (IFRS 15.21(b)).
+Refer also to Examples 8 and 9 accompanying IFRS 15.

-A combination of these two approaches is also allowed if it best reflects the substance of the contract modification (IFRS 15.21c).
-Typically, this approach will be applied when a contract modification is unrelated to already satisfied performance obligations, but is related to remaining performance obligations.
-See also Example 5 (Case B) accompanying IFRS 15.
+A blend of these methods can be used if it accurately captures the essence of the contract modification (IFRS 15.21(c)).
+This approach is usually employed when a modification isn’t tied to previously satisfied performance obligations but pertains to the remaining ones.
+Refer also to Example 5 (Case B) accompanying IFRS 15.